ddmitov/perl-executing-browser/doc/SETTINGS.md

 </html>
 ```

-The [index.htm](https://github.com/ddmitov/perl-executing-browser/blob/master/resources/app/index.html) page of the demo package demonstrates how to start one script in two instances immediately after local page is loaded.
+The [index.htm of the demo package](https://github.com/ddmitov/perl-executing-browser/blob/master/resources/app/index.html) shows how to start one Perl script in two instances right after the PEB index page is loaded.

 The [interactive.pl](https://github.com/ddmitov/perl-executing-browser/blob/master/resources/app/perl/interactive.pl) script of the demo package is an example of a Perl interactive script for PEB.